Zdunje

 Zdunje (Здуње, Zdunjë, Zdunye) is a village in the municipality of Gostivar, North Macedonia.

 History

+Zdunje is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 20 Christian households, 1 widow and 1 bachelor.

-According to the 1467-68 Ottoman defter, Zdunje appears as being largely inhabited by an Orthodox Christian Albanian population.
+According to the 1467-68 Ottoman defter, Zdunje appears as having largely Christian Albanian anthroponomy.
 Due to Slavicisation, some families had a mixed Slav-Albanian anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.